Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Adding to Nova Scotia’s energy supply

 To help Nova Scotia continue its clean energy transition, we’re participating in the province’s Solar Electricity for Community Buildings pilot program.
-We’re producing solar power on our campuses and feeding it into Nova Scotia’s energy grid.
+Installing on-site renewables such as solar panels will be a critical part of our organization’s efforts to achieve net-zero operations.
+We currently have five operational solar panel installations at Lunenburg, Ivany, Strait Area, Shelburne, and Annapolis Valley Campuses which produced 330,635 kWh of renewable energy for Nova Scotia’s electrical grid in the 2022/23 academic year.
 The Centre for the Built Environment at Ivany Campus has a 39-kilowatt solar array on its roof.
-75-kilowatt solar arrays are installed at Annapolis Valley Campus, Shelburne Campus and Strait Area Campus.
+75-kilowatt solar arrays are installed at Annapolis Valley Campus, Shelburne Campus, Strait Area Campus and Lunenburg Campus.

 A field of solar panels.